5. Assessing your specs through mutation testing¶

 Note that there are other ways to assess the quality of your rule.
-You can mutate the rule to see if it is vacuous, you can check if the rule is a tautology, and you can use UNSAT cores to understand what parts of the code were covered by the rule.
+You can mutate the rule to see if it is vacuous, and you can check if the rule is a tautology.

 Mutant 1.
 Solution